 Infrastructure To Entice

-To reference back to Trudeau's Collision talk; he made an effort to touch on his government's improvements to welfare.
+In reference to Trudeau’s Collision talk, he made an effort to touch on his government’s improvements to welfare.
 An avid believer and supporter of younger generations, Trudeau has increased welfare benefits for young people, workers and new parents.
 He strives for a world where opportunities are open to all, no matter their age, background or social standing.

 Is It Working?